 A resume isn’t the only factor in landing your dream job, but it’s one of the most important.
-It’s crucial that yours showcases your unique skills and experiences and emphasizes why you’d make a great employee.
+It’s crucial that your resume showcases your unique skills and experiences and emphasizes why you’d make a great employee.
 In today’s competitive job market, cookie-cutter phrases and dry bullet points will be thrown out with the trash — along with your hope of an interview.
 But if you’re not great at selling yourself, writing a stellar resume can be a challenge.
 That’s why more and more people are turning to resume writing services to help them stand out.

 Resume writing services look at your skills and experiences and help you parse out the details that illustrate why you’re a great fit for a particular position.
 Some services are little more than online tools that walk you through each section and offer suggestions of what to write.
 But most people looking for resume writing help are interested in a full-service option, where a professional writer gathers information about your work and education history and creates a personalized resume from scratch.
 For those willing to pay extra, they’ll also write you a cover letter and help optimize your LinkedIn profile.